-- There has been no announcement for new policies and programmes for religious minorities in the Union Budget 2016-17. - The allocation for Ministry of Minority Affairs (MoMA) has increased from Rs.
-3,738 crore in 2015-16 (RE) to Rs.
-3,827.25 crore in 2016-17 (BE).
-This is a 2 percent increase in the allocation towards the Ministry as compared to the budget of the previous year. - The total expenditure and allocation of funds in the 12th Five Year Plan amount to Rs.
-15,835.7 crore, which is 91 percent of the total proposed allocation of Rs.
-17,323 crore.
-Analyzed over the same period, major schemes such as Multi Sectoral Development Programme (MSDP), Pre and Post Scholarships, Maulana Azad National Fellowship and National Minorities Development and Finance Corporation (NMDFC) have had very low fund allocation and utilization in the 12th Five Year Plan (FYP).
+- Allocation for the Ministry of Minority Affairs (MoMA) shows a 2 percent increase over the previous year; it has moved up from Rs.
+3,738 crore in 2015-16 RE to Rs.
+3,827.25 crore in 2016-17 BE. - 50.9 percent of the budget of the Ministry of Minority Affairs has been allocated for educational empowerment of minorities. - A total allocation of Rs.
+15,852 crore has been made to the Ministry, which is 91 percent of the proposed allocation of Rs.
+17,323 crore for various plans and schemes in the 12th Five Year Plan period.
+But major schemes such as Multi Sectoral Development Programme (MSDP), Pre and Post Matric Scholarships, Maulana Azad National Fellowship and National Minorities Development and Finance Corporation (NMDFC) have had very low allocation and utilization.